Brimes7/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Module and it is way to edit a page without changing the HTML of the page but accessing the CSS qualities.

 2. What is an event?

+Events are different things that are actions on the page.
+Such as creating a even for mouse over.
+When one hovers the mouse over the page then it may change a different color in the style format.

 3. What is an event listener?

+An event listener is a method that is used to invoke events and generally consists of two elements.
+First the event to listen for and then the callback that fires once the event is requested.

 4. Why would we convert a NodeList into an Array?

+You can do more things such as using a map.
+If it is a Nodelist then map attributes cannot be used.

 5. What is a component?

+Is made up of several different parts to form a page.
+The HTML the CSS and the JS.

 ### Git Set up

 * [x] Fork the project into your GitHub user account
 * [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product